Last Updated on November 22, 2023 by thecapetownblog

 They don’t accept walk-ins at the tasting room here, so you do have to make a reservation.
 They have a bubbly tasting, which I love, where you get to try four different types of MCC.

-If you’ve got a group of 11-20 people, you can also book a private tasting in the wine cellar.
-You’ll get the Steenberg Lady R Cap Classique and the four flagship wines for R250 apiece.
+A tasting here will cost you between R120 and R220, depending on which one you choose.
+If you’ve got a group of 11-20 people, you can even book a private tasting in the wine cellar.
+You’ll get the four flagship wines and a glass of cap classique for R250 apiece.
 This could be such a cool idea for a birthday or Christmas party!

 Important note: Eagles Nest is closed!

-Eagles Nest was one of the most beloved wine farms in Constantia but they have permanently closed their tasting rooms.
+Eagles Nest had one of the most beloved tasting rooms in Constantia but they have permanently closed their tasting rooms.
 They will still make wines (including their amazing viognier!) but you can’t go tasting there anymore.
 This is a real shame, but there are plenty of other amazing wine farms in Constantia instead.

 This was also one of the stops on the hop-on, hop-off wine valley bus, but you can go to Silvermist instead.
 Check out my guide to the wine bus for more details!